metanest/non_buffer/README.txt

 == What's This?

-A implementation of synchronous (non buffering) one-to-one communication by Ruby.
+An implementation of synchronous (non buffering) one-to-one communication by Ruby.

 I mean to use for one-to-one channel of CSP(Communicating